 The Government Policy Statement on land transport (GPS) sets out how money from the National Land Transport Fund is allocated towards achieving the Government’s transport priorities.
 It sets out ranges for funding for activities such as public transport, state highway improvements, local and regional roads and road safety — we call these activity classes.
 Each GPS sets out the priorities for the following 10-year period, and is reviewed and updated every 3 years.
-The current version is GPS 2018.

 Final GPS 2021 published

 GPS 2021 builds on and consolidates the priorities of GPS 2018.
 The strategic priorities for GPS 2021 are safety, better travel options, improving freight connections and climate change.

 We released the draft Government Policy Statement on Land Transport 2021/22–2030/31 (draft GPS 2021) for public engagement.

 We held 14 regional workshops with local government and other stakeholders in March–April 2019 to understand the key issues for stakeholders before we began providing advice to ministers on GPS 2021.